 The goal of the Veterinary Health Technology program and courses is to help students obtain knowledge and develop hands on skills needed as a professional in the various areas in the field of veterinary health technology.
-We are pleased to be one of a few schools offering a Bachelor of Science degree in Agriculture with a concentration in Animal Science and an option in Veterinary Health Technology.
+We are pleased to be one of a few schools offering a Bachelor of Science degree in Veterinary Science and Technology with a concentration in Veterinary Technology.